Adam Duvall Preview, Player Props: Red Sox vs. Astros

-Adam Duvall -- hitting .286 with two doubles, two home runs, three walks and eight RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Houston Astros, with Justin Verlander on the hill, on August 22 at 8:10 PM ET.
+On Wednesday, Adam Duvall (.600 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 8:10 PM ET.

-He racked up two extra-base hits in his most recent game (3-for-5 with a double, a home run and three RBI) against the Astros.
+He collected two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the Astros.

 Adam Duvall Game Info & Props vs. the Astros